-On AIX, the resilvering process works only for data files allocated on raw logical volumes for which minor write consistency is disabled.
-Resilvering is not required for data files on mirrored logical volumes with minor write consistency enabled, because minor write consistency ensures that all copies are synchronized.
+On AIX, the resilvering process works only for data files allocated on raw logical volumes for which mirror write consistency is disabled.
+Resilvering is not required for data files on mirrored logical volumes with mirror write consistency enabled, because mirror write consistency ensures that all copies are synchronized.

-If the system fails while you are upgrading an earlier release of Oracle Database that used data files on logical volumes for which minor write consistency was disabled, then run the
+If the system fails while you are upgrading an earlier release of Oracle Database that used data files on logical volumes for which mirror write consistency was disabled, then run the

 syncvg command to synchronize the mirrored logical volume before starting Oracle Database.
 If you do not synchronize the mirrored logical volume before starting the database, then Oracle Database may read incorrect data from an logical volume copy.

 Note:If a disk drive fails, then resilvering does not occur.
 You must run the